persinammon4/palette-prompt-component/README.md

 ### Future Direction

-- Also have the onClick function be passed in as an optional prop to the Palette component.
+- DECIDED NOT TO PURSUE: Also have the onClick function be passed in as an optional prop to the Palette component.
-- Change font from Roboto to Courier.
+- DECIDED NOT TO PURSUE: Change font from Roboto to Courier.
+- DECIDED NOT TO PURSUE: Implement shuffleColors
-- Implement shuffleColors and the logic to create multiple rows of colors.
+- DONE: Implement the logic to create multiple rows of colors.